jmetzger/training-istio-kubernetes/istio/debug/01-debug-pod.md

 ## Why like this ?

  * We need a way that a service is mounted into the pod (service-account is used)
- * Same serviceAccount that would be used productpage - pod itself
+ * Same serviceAccount that would be used by productpage - pod itself

 ## Step 1: Debug-Container zum Debuggen